openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/issuer_initiated_issuance_request_pre-authz_code.json}}

-The following non-normative example shows how the issuer can initiate the issuance of two Credentials of different formats, one by reference ("UniversityDegree_JWT") and the other one by value:
+The following non-normative example shows how the issuer can offer the issuance of two Credentials of different formats, one by reference ("UniversityDegree_JWT") and the other one by value:

 <{{examples/issuer_initiated_issuance_request_multiple_credentials.json}}

 Credential Format Profiles can be found in (#format_profiles).

-The Wallet MUST consider the parameter values in the initiation request as not trustworthy since the origin is not authenticated and the message integrity is not protected.
-The Wallet MUST apply the same checks on the Credential Issuer that it would apply when the flow is started from the Wallet itself since the Credential Issuer is not trustworthy just because it sent the initiation request.
+The Wallet MUST consider the parameter values in the Credential Offer Request as not trustworthy since the origin is not authenticated and the message integrity is not protected.
+The Wallet MUST apply the same checks on the Credential Issuer that it would apply when the flow is started from the Wallet itself since the Credential Issuer is not trustworthy just because it sent the Credential Offer Request.
 An attacker might attempt to use an initation request to conduct a phishing or injection attack.

 The Wallet MUST NOT accept Credentials just because this mechanism was used.
 All protocol steps defined in this draft MUST be performed in the same way as if the Wallet would have started the flow.

 The Issuer MUST ensure the release of any privacy-sensitive data is legally based.

-Below is a non-normative example of an Issuance Initiation Request:
+Below is a non-normative example of an Credential Offer Request:

 ```
-  GET /initiate_issuance?credential_offer=%7B%22issuer%22:%22https://issuer.example.com
+  GET /credential_offer?credential_offer=%7B%22issuer%22:%22https://issuer.example.com
   %22,%22credentials%22:%5B%7B%22format%22:%22jwt_vc_json%22,%22types%22:%5B%22Verifiabl
   eCredential%22,%22UniversityDegreeCredential%22%5D%7D%5D,%22op_stat%22:%22eyJhbGciOiJS
   U0Et...FYUaBy%22%7D